CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 profile picture of Rose Walano

-Updated January 30, 2024
+Updated January 28, 2025

-The best and most popular children’s nursery rhymes have stood the best of time for a good reason: They’re fun, educational and, thanks to their earworm melodies, often impossible to forget.
-Moreover, listening to nursery rhymes can be highly beneficial for your kiddo’s language development.
+The best and most popular children’s nursery rhymes have stood the test of time for a good reason: They’re fun, educational and, thanks to their earworm melodies, often impossible to forget.
+Better yet, listening to nursery rhymes can be highly beneficial for your kiddo’s language development.
 That’s the power of nursery rhyme songs, and why they’ve been passed along from generation to generation for centuries.
 But where did nursery rhymes come from?
 And how do they help boost your child’s learning?
-We’re sharing everything you might be curious to know, plus revealing the top 20 nursery rhymes babies, toddlers, preschoolers and even big kids enjoy.
+We’re sharing everything you might be curious to know, plus revealing the top nursery rhymes babies, toddlers, preschoolers and even big kids enjoy.

 What Is a Nursery Rhyme?

-A nursery rhyme is a short song or children’s poem; it often includes rhyming or repetitive verses According to Encyclopedia Britannica, the tradition of singing nursery rhyme songs is ancient.
-But more commonly known nursery songs, such as Twinkle Twinkle Little Star and Mary Had a Little Lamb were published in the early 1800s.
+According to Encyclopedia Britannica, the tradition of singing nursery rhyme songs is ancient, but most nursery rhymes likely date back sometime between the 1500s and 1700s.
+However, back then, they were likely spoken rather than chronicled; in fact, the earliest known book of nursery rhymes wasn’t published until 1744.
+And more commonly known nursery songs, such as Twinkle Twinkle Little Star and Mary Had a Little Lamb were published in the early 1800s.
 “Interestingly, many of today’s most common nursery rhymes are centuries old and come from all around the world,” says Amy Jackson, chief early learning strategy officer at Primrose Schools.
 “Humans have long understood that music and simple, repetitive language are beneficial to children’s development.”

 How Do Nursery Rhymes Benefit Kids?

 “Nursery rhymes are beneficial to children’s cognitive, social and even physical development,” Jackson notes.
-In a nutshell, nursery rhymes are usually simple, and musical—all of which can boost baby’s language development.
+In a nutshell, nursery rhymes are usually simple, and musical; this can boost baby’s language development.
 And, thanks to their repetitive nature, the songs are easily learned by young kids.
-“Once your child is familiar with the song, you can leave off the last word and pause, giving your child a chance to fill in the words,” says May Sofi Brennan, CCC-SLP, a New York State licensed speech-language pathologist… Moreover, many children’s nursery rhyme songs also include hand gestures (like Itsy Bitsy Spider), which can also encourage language development, and are educational, which can help them learn things like colors, animals and telling time.
+“Once your child is familiar with the song, you can leave off the last word and pause, giving your child a chance to fill in the words,” says May Sofi Brennan, CCC-SLP, a New York State licensed speech-language pathologist.
+Moreover, many children’s nursery rhyme songs also include hand gestures (like Itsy Bitsy Spider), which can also encourage language development, and are educational, which can help them learn things like colors, animals and telling time.

 Finally, singing nursery songs together is a great way for a kiddo to bond with their caregivers and peers, which can boost their social development.
 “Parents should incorporate them into the time they spend with their child and look for school environments that incorporate music and movement throughout the day,” Jackson advises.